alexanderkoller/pergamon/src/bibtypst-styles.typ

     /// -> bool
     print-isbn: false,

+    /// Selects whether the long or short versions of the bibstrings should be used
+    /// by default.
+Acceptable values are "long" and "short".
+    ///
+    /// -> str
+    bibstring-style: "long",

     /// Overrides entries in the bibstring table.
 The bibstring table is a dictionary
     /// that maps language-independent
     /// IDs of bibliographic constants (e.g. "in") to